Shih Tzu Training Secrets

 Shih Tzus are social and friendly lapdogs that are known to be stubborn and can be difficult to housebreak.
 When training a shih tzu it is important to be consistent, gentle and provide them with lots of love and attention.

 Shih Tzus are friendly, social lapdogs who are less prone to excessive barking than other small dog breeds.
-They are also, however, notoriously stubborn and difficult to housebreak.
+They are also notoriously stubborn and difficult to housebreak.
 The key to proper Shih Tzu training is consistency, gentleness and a basic understanding of dog behavior.
 These dogs also require lots of attention and are prone to separation anxiety when away from their owners.
 With proper -- and, if possible, early -- training, your Shih Tzu will become a calm, friendly, well-behaved companion.

 House Training